 In December 2019, the FASB issued ASU No. 2019-12 Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 The update contains a number of provisions intended to simplify the accounting for income taxes.
 The update is effective for fiscal years beginning after December 15, 2020, with early adoption permitted.
-The Company adopted the guidance in Topic 740 beginning January 1, 2021.
-The adoption did not have a material impact on the Company's consolidated financial statements.
+The Company is evaluating the impact of this update on its consolidated financial statements.

-In January 2020, the FASB issued ASU No. 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815)- Clarifying the Interactions between Topic 321, Topic 323, and Topic 815.
+In January 2020, the FASB issued ASU No. 2020-01, Investments-Equity Securities (Topic 321), Investments-Equity Method and Joint Ventures (Topic 323), and Derivatives and Hedging (Topic 815)-Clarifying the Interactions between Topic 321, Topic 323, and Topic 815.
 The update among other things clarifies that a company should consider observable transactions that require a company to either apply or discontinue the equity method of accounting under Topic 323, Investments-Equity Method and Joint Ventures, for the purposes of applying the measurement alternative in accordance with Topic 321 immediately before applying or upon discontinuing the equity method.
 The update is effective for fiscal years beginning after December 15, 2021.
 The Company is evaluating the impact of this update on its consolidated financial statements.